The airline with the best average rating is Lufthansa with 7.3/10.

 My aircraft arriving.

-Doing the honors was D-AIRN, a 1995-built Airbus A321-131 named after the town of Kaiserslautern.
+Doing the honors was D-AIRN, a 1995-built Airbus A321-131 named after the city of Kaiserslautern.
 It had been with Lufthansa for all of its 23 years of service.

 The crew of today’s flight also arrived.